MurilloGroupMSU/spartan/introduction.md

 ## Contexts

-Perhaps for your everyday work, that is all you need.
-For scientific work however, you will find your self in several settings:
+Perhaps for your everyday work, the default style is all you need.
+For scientific work however, you will find yourself in several settings:

 * working long hours in front of the monitor that is sitting motionless with a high resolution a fixed distance from your eyes,
 * you are giving a Zoom talk in which the quality of transmission is less certain and the viewer needs to grasp the plots more quickly,